Precise, efficient and flexible modeling of crystallizing elastomers based on physics-augmented neural networks: Physics-augmented neural network-based modeling of SIC

 \end{enumerate} \begin{remark} The concept of polyconvexity has its roots in hyperelasticity, more precisely in the context of proving the existence of energy minimizers under the assumption of hyperelastic material behavior.
 In the context of neural network-based material modeling, polyconvex potentials have shown superior to unconstrained approaches regarding the capability to make plausible predictions to unseen deformation states, the robustness against noise in experimental data as well as overfitting when trained on sparse experimental data, see~\cite{linden2023,dammass2025}.
 However, it seems worth mentioning that a non-polyconvex potential does neither {a priori} violate physical laws nor {a priori} implies the prediction of unrealistic material behavior.
-Conversely, especially in the context of multiscale modeling and computational homogenization, enforcing global polyconvexity can hinder model accuracy, see \cite{kalina2025}. \end{remark}
+Conversely, for instance in the context of multiscale modeling and computational homogenization, enforcing polyconvexity may hinder model accuracy, see e.g., \cite{kalina2025}. \end{remark}